Most people associate digital single-lens reflex (DSLR) cameras with advanced photography.

 DSLRs are typically bigger than mirrorless types, and while some may consider this a disadvantage, having a big camera is useful in certain scenarios.
 For instance, you may be using a heavy telephoto lens that requires a sturdy camera body.
 Big cameras are also better for people with larger hands.
 With mirrorless cameras on the rise, the DSLR cameras featured on NBC News show how many designs have come down to more affordable prices.
 This is excellent news for photographers who don’t mind secondhand components.
 They still retain big advantages over their mirrorless counterparts, including battery life and handling.

-Generally, mirrorless cameras are smaller than an average DSLR.
+Generally, mirrorless cameras are smaller than average DSLRs.
 This type of camera is ideal for those who prefer a lighter form, and they are handy for travelling.
-However, some professional mirrorless cameras are built similarly to DSLRs for heavier lenses and more rugged terrain.
+However, some professional mirrorless cameras are built similarly to DSLRs but with heavier lenses and more rugged terrain.

 Since the viewfinder on a DSLR depends on a mirror, the optical view provided to the photographer is clear, natural-looking, and lag-free.
-This is particularly handy for sports and wildlife shooters who prefer to view their subjects as is, and they come standard on DSLRs.
+This is particularly handy for sports and wildlife shooters who prefer to view their subjects as is, and it comes standard on DSLRs.

 DSLRs have an extensive selection of lenses available, and brands like Canon and Nikon have telephoto lenses and other types to suit the job.
 Pentax is another brand that offers plenty of options, and some third-party manufacturers allow photographers to choose practically any configuration that is compatible with their camera body.
 If you require a wide selection of lenses, then DSLRs may be your best bet.